 Which coffee machine brand?

-We help you to pick the best coffee machine brand with insights gained from our years of testing - and coffee machine owner's views.
+We help you to pick the best coffee machine brand, with insights gained from our years of independent tests - and the experiences of coffee machine owners at home

-In 2017 we asked more than 1,500 coffee machine owners about their machines to find out which brands will deliver a tasty morning brew for years to come - and the ones to avoid.
+In 2019 we asked more than 1,500 coffee machine owners about their machines to find out which brands are most likely to deliver a tasty morning brew for years to come.

 The combined results from our survey of coffee machine owners and our years of testing coffee machines can help guide you to the brands that produce the best and most reliable coffee machines.

 For each brand we'll tell you:

 - Average test score – how good each brand's machines are, based on coffee machines tested up until June 2019.

 - How reliable it is – we ask coffee machine owners how and when their machines broke so we can estimate the average life expectancy for each brand’s machines.